Magdalena Biejat: Career

+Politics

-In 2015, she joined the Left Together (Partia Razem) party and sat on the council of the Warsaw district.
+In 2015, she joined Left Together and sat on the council of the Warsaw district.

-In 2019, she became deputy chairman of The Left (Lewica) political alliance.
+In 2019, she became deputy chairperson of The Left political alliance.

 She has participated in multiple strikes against the tightening of the Polish abortion law and in Polish Pride Parades.
-On November 19, 2020, during one of the protests, she was attacked with tear gas by a policeman, despite not posing any threat and despite showing her MP ID.
+On 19 November 2020, during one of the protests, she was attacked with tear gas by a policeman, despite not posing any threat and despite showing her MP ID.
 The worrying situation raised concerns about the brutality of the Polish police during street protests.

-In 2022, she became one of the co-leaders of Left Together.
+In 2022, she became a co-leader of Left Together alongside Adrian Zandberg.
+In the 2023 election she successfully ran for one of the Warsaw seats (45th district) in the Senate.
+Biejat was endorsed by the Senate Pact.

+In early 2024 she was announced as The Left's candidate for the mayor of Warsaw in the upcoming local elections.
+The campaign has also been endorsed by her native Left Together, New Left, The City Is Ours, Labour Union and Polish Socialist Party.
+Biejat received 12.86% of overall votes placing her third after Trzaskowski (KO) and Bocheński (PiS).

+In October 2024, Left Together split from The Left in disagreement of the latter's support for the incumbent Tusk government.
+In response, Biejat and a number of other MPs departed from Left Together.
+In January of the following year, she and other former Together MPs founded a non-partisan organization Common Tomorow (Wspólne Jutro).